Lexicon (company): History

 In 1971, Francis F. Lee founded the Lexicon company, based in Waltham, Massachusetts.
 The company was purchased by Harman in 1993.

-The company is widely known for the design and development of the multi-speaker audio system for the Rolls-Royce Phantom, as well as the Hyundai Equus and the Kia K900.

 Professional audio equipment

 Digital delay systems

-Lexicon is sometimes credited as the inventor of commercial digital delay products.
-The first product to market was the popular Gotham Delta T-101 delay in 1971, followed by the Delta T-102, the first product to bear the Lexicon name, in 1972.
+Lexicon was a pioneer of commercial digital delay products, competing with Eventide, Inc. The first Lexicon product to market was the popular Gotham Delta T-101 delay in 1971, followed by the Delta T-102, the first product to bear the Lexicon name, in 1972.

 Reverb and effects

 Lexicon is considered "the godfather of digital reverb", as one of the early players on the reverb/reverberation market.
-The company was among the first to produce commercially available digital reverb equipment, beginning in 1979 with the Model 224.
+The company was among the first to produce commercially available digital reverb equipment, unveiling the Model 224 at the 1978 AES convention.
+The 224 was not the first commercial digital reverb (that distinction belongs to EMT's 250), but its lower price and rack-mounted design helped make it one of the most widely adopted early high-end digital reverbs.
 Also released in 1979 was the Prime Time, one of the first digital delay units designed explicitly to provide effects.
 In 1986, Lexicon released the 480L, a successor of the 224XL.

-The PCM series was introduced as a smaller, more economical option particularly in live situations where the 224XL was too cumbersome for a rack rider.
+The PCM series was introduced as a smaller, more economical option, particularly in live situations where the 224XL was too cumbersome for a rack rider.
 First in the series was the PCM-60 (1984), followed a few years later by the Lexicon PCM-70, the latter adding multi-effects from the 224X and a digital screen interface.
 The MRC, an early MIDI control surface, was released in the late 1980s to provide remote control of the PCM-70, LXP series processors, and other MIDI devices.
 David Gilmour from Pink Floyd used a Lexicon PCM-70 to store the circular delay sounds in songs such as "Shine On You Crazy Diamond" and "Time" in 1994's The Division Bell Tour.

 In the 1990s, Lexicon continued the PCM series with two new units, the PCM-80 reverb/multi-effects unit and PCM-90 digital reverb.
 The NuVerb, one of the first add-on DSP cards, was released in 1993 as a plug-in card for NuBus-based Macintosh computers.
 This card was repurposed and released in 1997 as the Model 300, another iconic reverb/multi-effect unit.
 Lexicon continued the PCM series in the 2000s with new mid-level units including the PCM-96 and PCM-96 Surround, standalone reverb units that easily integrate into digital audio workstation (DAWs).

 Also from the 1990s comes the consumer-level LXP series including the LXP-1, LXP-5, LXP-15, and the LXP-15II, and later the affordable MPX1.
 A new low-priced reverb series, the MX series, was introduced in the 2000s, with the Lexicon MX200 as the entrance model.